 What is the Deadline to File a Personal Injury Claim in Florida?

-According to Florida Statute § 95.11, the standard statute of limitations for personal injury lawsuits in the Sunshine State is four years.
-This regulation means that you have until the fourth anniversary of the accident to file a claim against the other party.
+According to Florida Statute § 95.11, the standard statute of limitations for personal injury lawsuits in the Sunshine State is two years.
+This regulation means that you have until the second anniversary of the accident to file a claim against the other party.

 The state of Florida may extend your filing deadline if: